RonnieDipple/Alberts-android-study/README.md

 Then place the notification you just built where you need it in the app

 You can set sounds and vibrations to DEFAULT and HIGH_PRIORITY notifications

+8. Project AsyncGithubQuery

+Async Task is like simplified Facade of Custom Threads.
+Async Tasks are used to run code in background so there isnt too much running in main thread

+9. Project Custom Handler Threads
+Threads work just like Async task and is keptAlive with a Looper

+Create a Handler and attach the looper.
+Once the handler is returned in form of an object overrride fun handleMessage
+Handle the message in the object (code logic goes here)
+Initialize the message and process it.
+Then finally send it to UI

+Once Handler created it has to be set up
+Manage the Runnable by declaring orderHandlerThread
+And then add it to run() overriden method

+Then finally update the UI in main activity